 Illinois Seat Belt Law Who Gets Ticket

-In Illinois, anyone over ages 8 who is not wearing a seat belt when the vehicle is in motion can be ticketed for violating the state’s mandatory seat belt law.
-Children under 8 must use an appropriate child safety restraint system such as a car seat or booster seat according to their weight and height.
+In Illinois, anyone over the age of 8 who is not wearing a seat belt when the vehicle is in motion can be ticketed for violating the state’s mandatory seat belt law.
+Children under 8 must use an appropriate child safety restraint system, such as a car seat or booster seat, according to their weight and height.

 Drivers are responsible for ensuring that all passengers in their vehicles are properly buckled up and can face fines if they fail to do so.